tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 <hr>

 15) Test it.
-Now the layer and the maker numbers should match!
+Now the layer and the marker numbers should match!

 <hr>